jdreaver/rust-os/README.md

   - Create a type showing the intended memory mapping of a process and turn that into a page table.
 This should make it easier to reason about the memory map.
 - Ensure kernel pages are not marked as `USER_ACCESSIBLE`.
 I think the `x86_64` allocator, or limine, is doing it by default
 - Per CPU
+  - Linker layout: consider moving all of my `#[naked]` ASM into a separate assembly file so we can reference linker variables, like `gs:my_cpuvar_offset`.
+Then we can use the linker script to create percpu sections like Linux (see Linux's `PERCPU_VADDR` and `PERCPU_INIT` in the x86 `vmlinux.lds.S` and `vmlinux.lds.h`)
+    - Maybe make a macro/struct like [thread_local](https://doc.rust-lang.org/std/macro.thread_local.html) and <https://doc.rust-lang.org/std/thread/struct.LocalKey.html>
   - Have per CPU macros assert that types are correct.
   - Arrays: have a helper macro to create a `MAX_CPUS`-sized array
     - Have getter function that (in this order): disables preemption, gets current processor ID, gets the value in the array, and wraps it in a guard that will decrement preemption count when dropped.